Zacks Investment Research Lowers Surrozen (NASDAQ:SRZN) to Sell

-Zacks Investment Research lowered shares of Surrozen (NASDAQ:SRZN – Get Rating) from a hold rating to a sell rating in a report published on Friday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Surrozen (NASDAQ:SRZN – Get Rating) from a hold rating to a sell rating in a report released on Thursday morning, Zacks.com reports.

 According to Zacks, “Surrozen Inc. is a company pioneering targeted therapeutics which selectively activates the Wnt pathway for tissue repair and regeneration.
 Surrozen Inc., formerly known as Consonance-HFW Acquisition Corp., is based in SOUTH SAN FRANCISCO, Calif. “